Mazyod/Mazyod.github.io/source/about/index.md

 technical lead, and it all started from there.

 As the technical lead worked on designing a network component, he was also thinking about the best way to implement this design.
-With me in the picture, using Game Center was now a viable and quick way to prototype the design and get something up and running in very little time.
+With our intern in the picture, using Game Center was now a viable and quick way to prototype the design and get something up and running in very little time.
 That's how the domino effect started.

 From implementing the Game Center functionality, the intern passed the test in the proving grounds.
 This increased his